Activity that has taken place on neighbourhood planning in Enfield is as follows:

 A neighbourhood forum is a group that leads the neighbourhood planning process in a neighbourhood area.
 The group must apply to the council to be designated as a neighbourhood forum.
 To be approved, it must meet a number of requirements.
 These include having a minimum of 21 members who either live or work in the neighbourhood area, or are a councillor of a ward covering that area.
 It should also, in general, be demographically representative of the area it covers.

 Following a public consultation exercise approval was given by the Local Plan Cabinet Sub Committee on 7 July 2015 for the designation of the neighbourhood forum and a revised neighbourhood area.
-The public notice setting out details of these designations is below.
+The Public Notice Approval of Neighbourhood Area and Neighbourhood Forum (PDF) sets out details of these designations.

 An application to for a neighbourhood forum at Angel Edmonton was approved by Enfield Council on 22 November 2016.
 The application for the neighbourhood area has been withdrawn.